 The president of America’s operations and global vehicle forecasting at LMC Automotive, Jeff Schuster, believes semiconductor production could return to pre-pandemic levels sometime in 2022.
 However, LMC Automotive’s official projections suggest we could be well into 2023 by the time production recovers.

 In the meantime, Toyota estimates they’ll experience a production reduction of 25,000 to 30,000 vehicles in February 2022.

 Toyota isn’t alone in the losses brought about by this shortage either.
-Ford believes it lost out on 1.25 million vehicle sales in 2021, and Volkswagen missed its production goals by 1.15 million.
+Ford believes it lost out on 1.25 million vehicle sales in 2021.
+Also, Volkswagen missed its production goals by 1.15 million.